Polarization transport in optical fibers beyond Rytov's law: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Lars Andersson, Piotr Chruściel and Christopher Hilweg for helpful discussions.
-T.M. is a recipient of a DOC Fellowship of the Austrian Academy of Sciences at the University of Vienna, Faculty of Physics, and is supported by the Vienna Doctoral School in Physics (VDSP), as well as the research platform TURIS.
+We are grateful to Lars Andersson, Piotr Chruściel, and Christopher Hilweg for helpful discussions.
+T.M. is a recipient of a DOC Fellowship of the Austrian Academy of Sciences at the University of Vienna, Faculty of Physics, and is supported by the Vienna Doctoral School in Physics (VDSP), the research network TURIS, and in part by the Austrian Science Fund (FWF), Project No.~P34274, as well as by the European Union (ERC, GRAVITES, 101071779).